Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - Optional CPU limits SHALL be denoted using the decimal count of CPU cores (`/etc/holoscan/pkg.json#resources.cpu-limit`)

-  - GPU requirements SHALL be denoted using the integer count of GPUs (`/etc/holoscan/pkg.json#resources.gpu`).
+  - GPU requirements SHALL be denoted using the decimal count of GPUs (`/etc/holoscan/pkg.json#resources.gpu`).

-  - Optional GPU limits SHALL be denoted using the decimal count of CPU cores (`/etc/holoscan/pkg.json#resources.gpu-limit`)
+  - Optional GPU limits SHALL be denoted using the decimal count of GPUs (`/etc/holoscan/pkg.json#resources.gpu-limit`)

   - Memory requirements SHALL be denoted using decimal values followed by units (`/etc/holoscan/pkg.json#resources.memory`).